marcosfavat/dino/Quick-start.md

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/quick_start/8_get_osm_options.jpg)

-Select *Ways*, *Buildings* and choose a default height value for extrude buildings that don't have any height information.
+Select *Ways*, *Buildings* and choose a default height value for extruding buildings that don't have any height information.
 This default height value can also be randomized between a threshold to add some realism.
 Check the option *Separate objects* and then press ok.
 After few seconds you will see the imported buildings.

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/quick_start/9_osm_result.jpg)